ryand626/comp116-rdougherty/alarm/README.md

 Command | Result
 ---|---
-`sudo ./alarm.rb` | Program listens on the local network.
+`sudo ruby alarm.rb` | Program listens on the local network.
 When an exploit is detected, it is printed to the console.
-`./alarm.rb -r <web_server_log>` | Program reads in the specified LOGFILE.
+`ruby alarm.rb -r <web_server_log>` | Program reads in the specified LOGFILE.
 When an exploit is detected, the program prints the exploit's information to the console

 Exploit Information Message format:
 `#{incident_number}.
 ALERT: #{incident} is detected from #{source IP address} (#{protocol}) (#{payload})!`

-**Note**
-Change the first line of the program to your own ruby path or run with `ruby alarm.rb`

 ## What Worked
 ###Live Scan